atanasster/storybook-dep-webpack-plugin/README.md

 ## Usage

-You can register the plugin in two deifferent ways
+You can register the plugin in two different ways

 ### 1. New way - inside your storybook `main.js` webpack settings you will register the plugin: